Habberley Valley Local Nature Reserve

-Habberley Valley is located North West of Kidderminster and North East of Bewdley on the B4190, Wolverley to Bewdley Road, Grid reference SO 80294 77482 (DY11 5RH).
+Located North West of Kidderminster and North East of Bewdley on the B4190, Wolverley to Bewdley Road.

-Habberley Valley Local Nature Reserve (LNR) is approximately 27.5 hectares (68 acres).
+Habberley Valley Local Nature Reserve is approximately 27.5 hectares (68 acres).
 The site is largely composed of open acid grass and heathland to the south and is replaced northwards by a succession of birch and oak, which in areas contains a bilberry under-storey.
 Ha is grazed by our Shetland cattle for around two months of the year.

 Invertebrate species include some real rarities like the terrestrial caddisfly, various solitary wasps, green tiger beetle and an array of moth’s that are scarce in our county, many being present because of the bilberry woodland.